Boston Dynamics CEO on the company’s top 3 robots, AI, and viral videos

 A couple of months ago, Raibert was on a flight from Boston to California.
 While he was over Chicago, he used the in-flight Wi-Fi to drive a robot around the office lab.
 He only had 3Hz image updates on the screen, but it was enough.
 While the exercise was just for fun, it proved that teleoperation at significant distances was possible.
 Remote operation is particularly useful for the police force, Raibert points out, because they don’t care about the autonomy part of the robots, aside for mobility.

 “So we have a lot of technology for remotely operating the robot,” Raibert said.
 “The fact that the robot has some onboard intelligence, that can manage all its balance and its maneuvering and its obstacle avoidance, means that it’s much easier to operate because you’re not in there doing the short strokes.
 You don’t have to worry about which leg you’re moving.
 We’re developing that for manipulation too.
-So you can look at a screen that shows the view through the robots’ cameras, point at something, and it can either go there, or pick up the thing.
+So you can look at a screen that shows the view through the robot’s cameras, point at something, and it can either go there, or pick up the thing.
 So it uses the local intelligence, and then you can do that remotely.”

 We also asked if Boston Dynamics has any military customers.
 After all, Boston Dynamics’ original BigDog was a quadruped robot designed for the U.S. military.